The key differences between the Q and Displayr user interfaces fall into four broad categories:

 Banners are also created by dragging onto an existing crosstab.

-Statistics, such as sample size, are added to tables by selecting the table and then choosing the relevant statistic from the Data tab in the object inspector.
+Statistics, such as sample size, are added to tables by selecting the table and then choosing the relevant statistic from Data > Statistics in Properties.

-Filters and weights are created and applied in the object inspector
+Filters and weights are created and applied in the Properties

-Filters and weights are applied, and created, by selecting the output that you want to weight/filter, and then using the options for FILTERS & WEIGHT in the object inspector.
-You can also turn existing variables into filters and weights by selecting the variables, and checking Data > Usable as a filter or Usable as a weight.
+Filters and weights are created and applied by selecting the output you want to weight/filter, then using the Filters & Weight options in the Properties.
+You can also turn existing variables into filters and weights by selecting the variables and checking Data > Attributes > Usable as a filter or Usable as a weight.

-Statistical testing is applied and modified in the object inspector
+Statistical testing is applied and modified in the Properties

-Statistical testing options are accessed by first selecting a table, and then choosing the options from Appearance > Significance.
+Statistical testing options are accessed by first selecting a table and then choosing the options from Appearance > Significance in the Properties.

-Rules are added and modified in the object inspector
+Rules are added and modified in the Properties

-Rules, such as conditional formatting, are applied by selecting the chart or table of interest and creating a rule in the Data tab.
+Rules, such as conditional formatting, are applied by selecting the chart or table of interest and creating a rule in Data > Rules in the Properties.
 Right-click on a rule to see additional options.

-Modify variables and variable sets in the Data Sets tree and the object inspector
+Modify variables and variable sets in the Data Sources tree and the Properties

-Other properties of variables and variable sets are modified by selecting the variables and modifying their properties in the object inspector.
-For example, press Values if you wish to recode the values.
+Other properties of variables and variable sets are modified by selecting the variables and modifying their properties in the Properties .
+For example, press Data > Attributes > Values & Labels, Values, or Categories, depending on the variable's structure, if you wish to recode the values.

-Create new variables by inserting them into the Data Sets tree
+Create new variables by inserting them into the Data Sources tree

 New variables are created by hovering over the variables in the Data Sources tree and pressing the + button.